Umayyad dynasty: Branches

 The most well-known family of the Anabisa branch was that of Harb's son Abu Sufyan Sakhr.
 From his descendants, the Sufyanids, came Mu'awiya I, who founded the Umayyad Caliphate in 661, and Mu'awiya I's son and successor, Yazid I. Sufyanid rule ceased with the death of the latter's son Mu'awiya II in 684, though Yazid's other sons, Khalid and Abd Allah, continued to play political roles, and the former was credited as the founder of Arabic alchemy.
 Abd Allah's son Abu Muhammad Ziyad al-Sufyani, meanwhile, led a rebellion against the Abbasids in 750, but was ultimately slain.
 Abu Sufyan's other sons were Yazid, who preceded Mu'awiya I as governor of Syria, Amr, Anbasa, Muhammad and Utba.
 Only the last two left progeny.
 The other important family of the Anabisa were the descendants of Abu Amr, known as the Banu Abi Mu'ayt.
-Abu Amr's grandson Uqba ibn Abu Mu'ayt was captured and executed on Muhammad's orders during the Battle of Badr for his previously harsh incitement against the prophet.
+Abu Amr's grandson Uqba ibn Abu Mu'ayt was captured and executed on Muhammad's orders during the Battle of Badr for his previous incitement against Muhammad.
 Uqba's son, al-Walid, served as Uthman's governor in Kufa for a brief period.
 The Banu Abi Mu'ayt made Iraq and Upper Mesopotamia their home.